Inducted: April 16, 2016

-The youngest of four children, Spencer was born Elizabeth Dickerson on April 12, 1871; her father died eight months later.
-In 1874, her mother remarried to Col. William Gilpin, who had served as the first governor of the Territory of Colorado in 1861.
+The youngest of four children, Elizabeth Spencer was born Elizabeth Dickerson on April 12, 1871; her father died eight months later.
+In 1874, her mother was remarried, to Colonel William Gilpin, who had served as the first governor of the Territory of Colorado in 1861.
 The family moved to Denver.
 Spencer received vocal training and learned to sing, recite stories and poetry and play piano and violin.
 She graduated from St. Mary’s Academy and, after an extensive European tour, married Otis Spencer, an attorney.
 A recognized society woman, Spencer sang in churches, concerts, clubs, parties and amateur theatricals.